 - Easy to use and remove

-If you’re an artist looking for the right kind of epoxy to help you nail that next art picture, needing a two-part system that’s forgiving and is easy to sand and polish, say no more as Naked Fusion’s Epoxy Resin is the medium for your musings and the answer to your next varnish or casting.
-Create beautiful and stunning images with this product that’s easy to use and a friend to beginners.
-Pour it onto metal, wood, or plexiglass and watch it illustrate rich and colorful images that is sure to keep the fire of inspiration burning.
+If you’re an artist looking for the right kind of epoxy to help you nail that following art picture, needing a two-part system that’s forgiving and easy to sand and polish, say no more as Naked Fusion’s Epoxy Resin is the medium for your musings and the answer to your next varnish or casting.
+Create beautiful images with this product that’s easy to use and a friend to beginners.
+Pour it onto metal, wood, or plexiglass and watch it illustrate rich and colorful images that will keep the fire of inspiration burning.

 Pros: